 Committed to scaling up its support for mitigation and adaptation activities in developing countries, the Netherlands has continued to realise a year-on-year increase in its climate finance after having delivered on its commitment of Fast-Start Finance during 2010-2012.
-Public climate finance amounted to \leq 420 million in 2015 and \leq 42 million in 2016.
-In addition, public finance from the Netherlands in 2015 mobilised \leq 73 million of private finance for climate-relevant activities in developing countries.
-In 2016, mobilised private finance amounted to \leq 171 million.
+Public climate finance amounted to \notin 420 million in 2015 and \notin 472 million in 2016.
+In addition, public finance from the Netherlands in 2015 mobilised \notin 73 million of private finance for climate-relevant activities in developing countries.
+In 2016, mobilised private finance amounted to \notin 171 million.
 For more detailed information we refer to chapter 6.